dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 Multi-tenancy is built upon [Access Control Lists]({{< relref "access-control-lists.md" >}}) (ACL), and enables multiple tenants to share a Dgraph cluster using unique namespaces.
-The tenants are logically separated, and their data lies in the same `p`.
+The tenants are logically separated, and their data lies in the same `p` directory.
 Each namespace has a group guardian, which has root access to that namespace.

 The default namespace is called a `galaxy`.
 [Guardians of the Galaxy](#guardians-of-the-galaxy) get